 We had no reason to think our son would do that—but we also didn’t see any reason to take the risk and put temptation in his wallet.

-As I mentioned in my previous blog, we added him as an authorized user to three of our credit cards.
+As I mentioned in my previous article, we added him as an authorized user to three of our credit cards.
 Two of the cards went into hiding, and the third went into my wallet.
 We weren’t about to give a credit card to a 15-year-old.
 For him, in becoming an authorized user, the benefit was building a solid credit history.

 Interestingly, our son never objected.
 Carrying a credit card wasn’t important to him.
 We explained why we were doing this and he accepted it.